flr/doc/Loading_your_data_into_FLR/Loading_your_data_into_FLR.md

 ## [1] "data.frame"
 ```

-The data are now in your R environment, before creating a **FLQuant** object, you need to make sure it is consistant with the type of object and formatting that is needed to run the `FLQuant()` function.
+The data are now in your R environment, before creating a **FLQuant** object, you need to make sure it is consistent with the type of object and formatting that is needed to run the `FLQuant()` function.
 To get information on the structure and format needed type ?FLQuant in your R Console.

 ## Reshaping data as a matrix